 In Part 5 of our racial segregation series, we published static maps for 101 jurisdictions based upon this methodology.
 We are now pleased to present our interactive mapping tool that contains the same information, but which allows users to more readily and closely examine zoning designations in the Bay Area.
 To the best of our knowledge, this is the first effort of this kind to systematically map zoning for Bay Area jurisdictions.
 Contributing an unprecedented level of detail, we determined whether each parcel in every jurisdiction in the Bay Area is single-family zoned.

 Extent of Single-Family Zoning in the Bay Area

-We found that 82 percent of residential land in Bay Area municipalities is exclusively reserved for single-family housing.
+In our initial analysis, which only examined jurisdictions with more than 10,000 people, we found that 82 percent of residential land was single-family-only zoned.
+When extending our analysis to the entire region, we now find that 85 percent of residential land in Bay Area municipalities is exclusively reserved for single-family housing.
 The average amount of residential land in each city is 81 percent, with a median of 86 percent, which means that most land is available to residential development.
 The average amount of total land (including commercial areas and parks) exclusively reserved for single-family housing was 47 percent.
 Without a systemic analysis of jurisdictions, this calculation would not be possible.

 Moreover, only two of the 101 cities in the Bay Area dedicated less than 40 percent of their land to single-family zoning.13 Single-family zoning predominates our residential areas.
 Denser housing options are only permitted in less than one-fifth of residential areas in this region.
 Table 1 below categorizes each city into categories of low, medium, and high levels of single-family zoning, which we will use for the rest of the report.